 Creating custom embeds with an oEmbed API using Cloudflare Workers

 If you have a SaaS product that you want to embed into other platforms like Notion, you might find yourself struggling with the limitations of existing embed options.
-Fortunately, you can create your own custom embeds by creating an oEmbed API using Cloudflare Workers.
+The good news is, you can create your own custom embeds by creating an oEmbed API using Cloudflare Workers.
 In this post, we'll walk you through the steps of creating a serverless oEmbed API using Cloudflare Workers, and how we used it to embed our product into Notion.

 1. What is oEmbed?